-You should tell us straightaway if you have been paid too much Housing Benefit.
+You need to tell us straightaway if you’ve been paid too much Housing Benefit.

 Contact us if:

-- you get a letter telling you that you have been overpaid
+- you get a letter from us saying you’ve been overpaid

 - your circumstances change and this is likely to affect your Housing Benefit

-You should immediately contact us if you think this is a mistake and you want to appeal the decision.
+If we send you a letter saying you’ve been overpaid, contact us immediately if you think this is a mistake and you want to appeal the decision.

-- if the information you gave us was wrong
+- the information you gave us was wrong

 - you did not report a change in your circumstances